alyssa-norrenberns/motherboard-tutorial/motherboard-components.md

 ![Expansion card](https://media.gcflearnfree.org/content/55e073157dd48174331f5168_01_17_2014/Inside_video-card-02.jpg "Expansion card")

-*Pictured above: Sketch depiction of an expansion card (this is a video card)*
+*Pictured above: Sketch depiction of a video card, one type of expansion card*

 There are many types of expansion cards with varying purposes.
 Another name for them is PCI (peripheral component interconnect) cards.
 Since most motherboards have built-in features, expansion cards are usually optional add-ons to enhance computer performance capabilities.[^1]